WebAssembly/tool-conventions/Linking.md

 A linking metadata section is a user-defined section with the name "linking".

-The "linking" custom section should be after the [data section](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#data-section) in order to validate data symbols.
+The "linking" custom section must be after the [data section](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#data-section) in order to validate data symbols.